Can I drop by sometime?

 How can I find accommodation in Enschede?

 Enschede is a student city, offering a range of student housing both on and off the UT campus.
 In general, student accommodation is relatively easy to find, but with lots of students looking for a place to live at the start of term, we recommend that you start looking early.
 If you are an international student, the University of Twente’s International Office can help you find furnished accommodation.
-Check out the international students website for futher details.
-If you prefer unfurnished housing, this website has more information about alternative accommodations.
+Check out our housing website for futher details.